intsystems/relaxit/demo/README.md

     # VAE with Gumbel Softmax TopK latent space
     python vae_gumbel_softmax_topk.py
     ```
+2. **View the results:**
-2. As you finished the training and testing of all the models, you can see the results of sampling and reconstruction methods in the directory `demo/results`.
+    After completing the training and testing of all the models, you can find the results of sampling and reconstruction methods in the directory `demo/results`.

 Moreover, we conducted experiments with Laplace Bridge between LogisticNormal and Dirichlet distributions.
 We use two-side Laplace bridge to approximate:
 - Dirichlet using logisticNormal
 - LogisticNormal using Dirichlet

-Thus, we find the best parameters to make the distributions almost the same on the simplex.
-These experiments can be found in the notebook `demo/laplace-bridge.ipynb`.
+These experiments aim to find the best parameters to make the distributions nearly identical on the simplex.
+The experiments can be found in the notebook `demo/laplace-bridge.ipynb`.

-In addition, the Reinforce algorithm is applied in the [Acrobot environment](https://www.gymlibrary.dev/environments/classic_control/acrobot/).
+Furthermore, the Reinforce algorithm is applied in the [Acrobot environment](https://www.gymlibrary.dev/environments/classic_control/acrobot/).
 Detailed experiments can be viewed in the notebook `demo/reinforce.ipynb`.
 A script `demo/reinforce.py` can also be used for training.